 4. Saturdays.
 On June 14, 1963, we introduced Saturday morning banking.
 Some could say we were on the cutting edge of extended banking hours.

-12. Colorado Gives Day is born.
+11. Colorado Gives Day is born.
 In December 2010, the inaugural Colorado Gives Day is declared with a goal of raising $1 million in donations in 24 hours.
 Instead, the program raised over $8 million in one day.
-In total, Colorado Gives Day has raised over $415 million since inception.
+Colorado Gives Day has raised more than half a billion since its inception.

 Customers

-15. Free Treats.
+12. Free Treats.
 FirstBank often thanks customers with different freebies, including free lunches, treats, and services.
-For instance, we did a Fiesta Friday promotion, where we partnered with local Hispanic-owned businesses to provide free food and treats to celebrate Hispanic Heritage Month.
+For instance, we host annual FirstBank Fiestas events, where we partner with local Hispanic-owned businesses to provide free food and treats to celebrate Hispanic Heritage Month.

-18. Partnership.
-We frequently partner with or hire our business customers for fun community events, like our Capture the Cube campaign in the Roaring Fork Valley and our Gingerbread House Event with Little Man Ice Cream.
+14. Partnership.
+We frequently partner with or hire our business customers for fun community events, like our Capture the Cube campaign in the Roaring Fork Valley and FirstBank Fiestas celebration.

-20. Promoting customers.
-The bank introduced the Good Business Contest to highlight business customers who, despite challenges caused by COVID-19, continued to do right by their customers, communities or employees.
+16. Promoting customers.
+In 2021, the bank introduced the Good Business Contest to highlight business customers who, despite challenges caused by COVID-19, continued to do right by their customers, communities or employees.

-24. Financial literacy.
-FirstBank created Empower All, a collection of videos and resources in English and Spanish to help everyone enhance their financial confidence and independence.
+21. Financial literacy.
+FirstBank created a collection of videos and resources in English and Spanish to help everyone enhance their financial confidence and independence.

 Employees

-34. High satisfaction.
-FirstBank has been recognized as a Top Workplace by the Denver Post for eleven consecutive years, Top Workplace by the Arizona Republic and was named among the “Best Places to Work” by the Desert Sun.
+30. High satisfaction.
+FirstBank has been recognized as a Top Workplace by the Denver Post for eleven consecutive years and Top Workplace by the Arizona Republic.

-37. Education funding.
-FirstBank invests heavily in training and education programs for its 2,800+ employees — as well as their children.
+33. Education funding.
+FirstBank invests heavily in training and education programs for its 2,600-plus employees — as well as their children.
 The bank has contributed millions to educational support for employees and their families.

-38. Diverse workforce.
-FirstBank has an extremely diverse workforce, with hundreds of employees coming from multiple countries and cultures.
-More than half of FirstBank’s management roles – from assistant manager to executive – are occupied by women.
-Nearly 40 percent of our employee population represent different races, ethnicities, military statuses and unique abilities.
-Our employees can collectively speak well over 30 different languages.
+34. Multicultural workforce.
+FirstBank has an extremely multicultural workforce, with hundreds of employees coming from multiple countries and cultures.
+Nearly 70% of FirstBank’s management roles – from assistant manager to executive – are occupied by women.
+Nearly 40% of our employee population represents different races, ethnicities, military statuses, and unique abilities.
+Our employees can collectively speak well over 40 different languages.

 Community Involvement

-40. Donations.
-FirstBank has donated more than $80 million to local nonprofits since 2000.
-Each year, the company donates millions to roughly 1,000 local charities in Arizona, Colorado and Palm Desert.
+36. Donations.
+FirstBank has donated more than $99 million to local nonprofits since 2000.
+Each year, the company donates millions to over 1,000 local charities across Colorado and Arizona.

-43. Protecting the environment.
-In 2021 and 2022, FirstBank partnered with global reforestation nonprofit, One Tree Planted, to plant a total of 100,000 trees.
-In addition to planting trees, FirstBank introduced several initiatives to help preserve the planet, like introducing Second Wave® Recovered Ocean Bound Plastic Visa Debit cards.*
+39. Protecting the environment.
+Since 2021, FirstBank partnered with global reforestation nonprofit, One Tree Planted, to plant a total of 110,000+ trees.
+In addition to planting trees, FirstBank introduced several initiatives to help preserve the planet, like introducing Second Wave® Recovered Ocean Bound Plastic Visa Debit cards.

 Tech Fun + Innovations

-53. Mobile gains.
-There’s a lot you can do on our mobile app, including; deposit checks, view deposits, transfer funds, view history, find locations, etc.
+52. Mobile gains.
+There’s a lot you can do on our mobile app, including deposit checks, view deposits, transfer funds, view history, find locations, etc.

 56. Log travel plans online.
 We all forget to notify our bank of big travel plans.
 Something about long wait times and automated responses that makes it too taxing.
 That’s no biggy here.
 You can go online and, with the click of a few buttons, notify us you’re headed out of town.
 Or call our 24-hour customer service, where you can talk to real people in no time.